torvalds/linux/Documentation/filesystems/bcachefs/CodingStyle.rst

 A good code comment is wonderful, but even better is the comment that didn't need to exist because the code was so straightforward as to be obvious;
-organized into small clean and tidy modules, with clear and descriptive names for functions and variable, where every line of code has a clear purpose.
+organized into small clean and tidy modules, with clear and descriptive names for functions and variables, where every line of code has a clear purpose.